Shah Abdul Majid Qureshi: Career

 Qureshi's first job in the United Kingdom consisted of selling chocolates.
 After getting into contact with other British Asians, he began working in South Asian cuisine restaurants such as Bengal Restaurant in Percy Street.
-After two years of living in the United Kingdom, Qureshi opened his first restaurant, Dilkush, which was located in Soho's Windmill Street.
-This was the first restaurant to be opened by a Sylheti person.
+After two years of living in the United Kingdom, Qureshi opened his first restaurant, Dilkush, which was located in Soho's Great Windmill Street.
+He claimed this was the first restaurant to be owned by a Sylheti.
 The restaurant, located near Tottenham Court Road, was destroyed by a bomb in 1940.

 In 1943, Qureshi, alongside his acquaintance Ayub Ali Master, founded the Indian Seamen's Welfare League with a purpose of promoting the social welfare of lascars.
 Based in Christian Street, the organisation ensured the rights of Asians and made it easier for them to communicate to their family abroad.
 On 14 July 1943, the first meeting took place, in King's Hall, Commercial Street, London.
 The meeting attracted mostly Bengali Muslims but dozens of Europeans were also present.
 Later, the organisation was renamed to the Indian Seamen's Welfare League to sound less political and Qureshi was made president of the welfare league.

 The following year, Qureshi opened another restaurant off Charlotte Street which came to be known as the India Centre.
 The India Centre was frequently visited by British Asians, in particular politicians, who held important communal and political meetings there.
 Qureshi also assisted and attended V. K. Krishna Menon's India League and Surat Alley's Hindustani Social Club meetings.
 He was also involved with the Indian National Congress and was in contact with the likes of Subhas Chandra Bose.
 Later on, he became a member of the All-India Muslim League.

-In 1946, Qureshi returned to Sylhet, where he married and lived for over two decades before returning to the United Kingdom with his family in the 1970s.
+In 1946, Qureshi returned for the first time to Sylhet, where he married.
+He divided his time between London and Sylhet until 1976, when his wife and children joined him in the United Kingdom.